 The reactions to the new entrance fees are varied.
 Some people fear that tourists will not stay, on the other hand some believe that the price is quite justified, especially as it is the first increase made in 22 years.
 In this video, there are more opinions on the new entrance fees:

 By the beginning of 2016, Angkor Park was still under contract from the SOKIMEX Group.
 Their subsidiary Sokha Hotel Co.
 LTD was responsible for processing all the entry fees from Angkor Park.
 The revenues were distributed on behalf of SOKIMEX, for the preservation of Angkor Park and to the Cambodian state.
 Today, the Sokha Hotel Co.
 LTD operates a large hotel complex with Sokha Siem Reap Resort and Convention Center in the immediate vicinity of the Angkor Temples.
 The administration of the entry fees is now the responsibility of Angkor Enterprise, a company mentioned at the outset.
 Both then and now, the Apsara National Authority (the agency responsible for the protection of the site and the administration of the Angkor region) is responsible for the preservation of the Angkor temples and land used for the people living in Angkor Park.
-This agency has existed since 19 February 1995 and is linked with the inclusion of Angkor in the UNESCO world cultural heritage programme.
+This agency has existed since 19 February 1995 and is linked with the inclusion of Angkor in the UNESCO world cultural heritage program.

 More info for your stay in Siem Reap